Have a Question About the BreachLock Cloud Platform? Enter it below.

 Considering the market dynamics and increasing competition in various industry segments, organizations seek to minimize their applications’ time-to-market.
 Companies adopt DevOps principles for improving the delivery speed and enhancing the agility in their workflows.
 While DevOps is not a new concept, it focusses on collaboration between development and operations within an organization.
 Due to this collaboration, it becomes possible to streamline processes and deploy products quickly.
 However, in this quest of deploying products at a rapid pace, security is often left behind.

 There is a relatively new concept called DevSecOps (development, security, operations) available to address this drawback.
 DevSecOps seeks to integrate security with development and operations to ensure that security considerations are adequately addressed.
 Keeping security tests at the end of the development process may delay the launch unnecessarily.
-It is also possible that security teams miss out on critical vulnerabilities due to lack of sufficient time to perform the required tests.
+It is also possible that security teams miss out on critical vulnerabilities due to a lack of sufficient time to perform the required tests.
 DevSecOps helps organizations ensure that their code is checked for security issues throughout the continuous integration and continuous delivery (CI/CD) pipeline.
 This article looks at some of the best practices for vulnerability scans in a DevOps pipeline.

 1. Add continuous monitoring.